 - Your home’s specifications

-- Market inventory––how many comparable homes are for sale in your neighborhood at any given time.
-The less available homes like yours, the better for you.
+- Market inventory to see how many homes are on the market at any given time.
+The fewer available homes similar to yours, the better it is for you.

-- Days on market––how long each home takes to sell.
-This will help you determine if homes like yours are desirable based on how fast or slow they sell.
+- Days on the market will give you insight into how long it’ll take a home to sell.
+This is important because it’ll help you determine if homes like yours are in-demand or not.

 - Interest rates will give you an idea of how many buyers are actively in the market.
 When rates are low, the buyer pool will be more robust, but when the rates are high, buyer demand will wane, and it may be more challenging to sell your property.
 You can check Freddie Mac’s Primary Market Mortgage Survey for the latest interest rates.

 5. Hire a real estate agent